Click here Carbon & Farming Essay for more detail regarding :

 As biodiversity builds, environmental conditions enhancing life build.
 On the opposite slope, as biodiversity

 declines necessary conditions supporting current diversity decline.
 Much of this has to do with elements like carbon and nitrogen, among others, being relocated in disadvantageous places and in undesireable proportions.

 These preceeding points indicate that robust biodiversity functions as an active carbon pool which has helped groom climate over eons.
 In addition, they suggest that as carbon levels rise in oceans and atmosphere, biocultural diversity will likely decline.

 Biotic complexity offers a rich exchange of services with human society.
 Losses reduce those

 services which negatively pressure both cultures and species.

-Carbon farming directs us to "see" carbon.
+Carbon management directs us to "see" carbon.
 We are challenged to reflectively engage its breadth and profound effects and, where possible, seek either carbon's removal from, or useful redistribution within, the global biome.
 Biochar has been forwarded as one solution to the problem of excess carbon in the atmosphere; however, to date, the field of biochar production has yet to resolve scientific dilemmas about its efficacies and feedstocks while becoming dangerously embroiled in economies-of-scale and carbon credit schemes which further threaten biocultural diversity.